 Punctuation and grammar should be embedded in all English teaching and should be evident within planning.

-Spelling lessons 4 times a week for around 10 minutes (these can be combined where appropriate to do over 2 or 3 sessions).
+Spelling lessons across a week for around 10 minutes (these can be across 2, 3 or 4 sessions).
 Phonics interventions or whole class focus where needed.